 If there’s one thing that Kobo does well, it’s the device UX.
-It’s the same Linux-based software in use here, so if you’ve used a Kobo ereader before, you’ll be right at home with the Elipsa.
+It’s the same Linux-based software in use here as is in all Kobo ereaders, so if you’ve used one before, you’ll be right at home with the Elipsa.

 Everything is streamlined as we’ve come to expect from Kobo, with the ability to organize your library as you see fit, plenty of information on the home screen (including recommendations and access to the Kobo Store) and all the important settings at your fingertips.
 To change the brightness settings on the Elipsa, just drag your finger either up or down the left edge of the screen, but keep in mind this works only when a file is open and not on the home screen.

-While the settings options on the top of the home screen remain unchanged, there’s something new on the bottom navigation bar – a dedicated tab for your notes.
-The My Notebooks section is where you can draw, write, make notes or create lists, all organized the way you want them.
+While the settings options on the top of the home screen remain unchanged, the Elipsa debuted the dedicated My Notebooks tab on the lower navigation bar, which can now also be found on the Kobo Sage.
+This is where you can draw, write, make notes or create lists, all organized the way you want them.
 You can have notes with several pages or just one, add more later, change page background, and so much more.
 Of course, you can even change the hue of the ink in different grayscale shades, while also changing the thickness of the nib.

-It’s very easy to connect the Elipsa to Wi-Fi and you can force a sync any time you want.
+It’s very easy to connect the Elipsa to Wi-Fi (there's no Bluetooth here) and you can force a sync any time you want.
 Even using the stylus is intuitive, although it does not work on all files (more on that later).